My Choice: Retirement Savings Plan Member Handbook for Local Government Employees: Retiring from the Plan

 If you have met the Social Security disability requirement, you may request a distribution online.
 You may also speak to a Customer Service Representative.

-All voluntary distributions for disability and rollover withdrawals require 100 percent of the available amount to be withdrawn.
+If you are not vested, all voluntary distributions for disability and rollover withdrawals require 100 percent of the available amount to be withdrawn.
+If you are vested in the plan, you may elect to withdraw all or part of this account

-You must submit your elections using the PERF and TRF Retirement Application.
-You can access the retirement application by downloading it here or by calling (888) 286-3544.
+You must submit your elections using the online retirement application.
+You can access the retirement application by downloading it here or by calling (844) GO-INPRS.

 You can withdraw the balance of your account and receive a lump sum distribution or roll the funds to another qualified retirement plan if you are no longer working in a My Choice-covered position.
 If you re-employ in a My Choice-covered position within 30 days, any distribution is void.
 You may be required to pay back the distribution, plus interest.
 You should notify INPRS immediately if you become re-employed within a 30-day period.